Music Publishing Explained for Singers

 What is music publishing?

-Music publishing can be explained by the administration and licensing of the mechanical copyright of your song.
+Music publishing can be explained by the administration and licensing of the copyright of your song.
 This is separate from master rights because recordings are the manifestation of a single song.
 However, one song can have multiple recordings.

 For example, if you write a song and it gets covered and recorded by 10 different recording artists, all of those artists will need to get a mechanical license from you and pay you royalties from any money those recordings make.